VaeluxV/Blockx-SlimeVR/README.md

 ![Rotating GIF of the extra tall version of this case](https://github.com/SubzeV/Blockx-SlimeVR/blob/main/Renders/CasesXTRotate.gif)
 ![Exploding GIF of the extra tall version of this case](https://github.com/SubzeV/Blockx-SlimeVR/blob/main/Renders/CasesXTExplode.gif)

+For connecting the components, please refer to the SlimeVR documentation (https://docs.slimevr.dev/diy/tracker-schematics.html)

 Made with Blender 3.4.1

 I have printed most of the files except for the lids 6 through 9.